YaoZhang93/TumorCP/README.md

-# TumorCP
-[MICCAI 2021] The official code for "TumorCP: A Simple but Effective Object-Level Data Augmentation for Tumor Segmentation"
+# TumorCP: A Simple but Effective Object-Level Data Augmentation for Tumor Segmentation
----
-### To be released soon
+#### To be released soon